Delve deeply into the strategies for copyright audits as an artist, and why they are more important now than ever before.

-Well, conducting a copyright audit helps you identify potential risks and it also takes proactive steps to safeguard your work.
+Conducting a copyright audit helps you identify potential risks while also taking proactive steps to safeguard your work.

 Why Artists Need Copyright Audits